How to turn off VPN on computer safely (Windows, macOS, Linux)

 Steps:

-- Click Disconnect, Pause, or Turn off depending on the provider
+2. Click Disconnect, Pause, or Turn off, depending on the provider

-- Some apps allow you to snooze the VPN for a set time
+3. Some apps allow you to toggle or snooze the VPN for a set time

-In my experience, this is the fastest way to disable VPN when running speed tests or trying to troubleshoot ISP throttling.
-I used the "pause for 5 minutes" feature on NordVPN to test my raw internet speed and verify if the VPN was affecting performance.
+In my experience, this is the fastest way to cancel VPN when running speed tests or trying to troubleshoot ISP throttling.
+I used the “pause for 5 minutes” feature on NordVPN to test my raw internet data rates and verify if the VPN was affecting performance.

-Always make sure to reconnect after you're done to maintain online privacy.
+Always make sure to reconnect after you’re done to maintain privacy online.

 2.4.
 Use Command Prompt or PowerShell